Ludophilia/Minishell/docs/execution.md

 	why use a subshell to open that file?
 	- returns 0

-`> file1 > file2 <notfile1`
-	- bash: notfile1: No such file or directory
-	- Create file1 and file2 in the current directory.
-Fails to create notfile1.
-	- returns 1

-`> file1 > file2 <notfile1 | > file3`
-	- bash: notfile1: No such file or directory
-	- Create file1, file2 AND file3 in the current directory.
-	- Fails to create notfile1 but does not stops creating file3 after that.
-	- returns 0 (>file3)

 - `> file1 > file2 <<END | <<OFF > file3`
 	- Heredoc with END delimiter first read
 	- Then heredoc with OFF
 	- return 0

+#### Examples errors

 - `< fileNotFound sleep 10`
 	- bash: oof: No such file or directory
+	- sleep 10 is NOT EXECUTED
 	- return 1

+- `> file1 > file2 <notfile1 | > file3`
+	- bash: notfile1: No such file or directory
+	- Create file1, file2 AND file3 in the current directory.
+	- Fails to create notfile1 but does not stops creating file3 after that.
+	- returns 0 (>file3)

+- (!!) `> file1 > file2 <notfile1`
+	- bash: notfile1: No such file or directory
+	- Create file1 and file2 in the current directory.
+	- Fails to create notfile1.
+	- returns 1

+- (!!) `<notfile1 > file1 > file2`
+	- bash: notfile1: No such file or directory
+	- Fails to create  file1 and file2 in the current directory.
+	- returns 1

+- `< ../Makefile cat > file41 >file42 >file43 | < fileNotFound head`
+	- file41, file42, file43 are created if needed

+	- Makefile is copied to file43 (the last one)

+	- head failed and didn't do anything
+	- bash: fileNotFound: No such file or directory
+	- returns 1

+- `< fileNotFound head | < ../Makefile cat > file41 >file42 >file43`
+	- bash: fileNotFound: No such file or directory
+		- that command group stop at `< fileNotFound`

+	- The following command is still executed
+	- file41, file42, file43 are created if needed
+	- Makefile is copied to file43 (the last one)

+	- returns 0

+- `< fileNotFound1 < ../Makefile cat > file41 | < fileNotFound2 head`
+	- bash: fileNotFound1: No such file or directory
+	- bash: fileNotFound2: No such file or directory

+	- `cat` is not executed, file41 is not created.
+	- The subgroup stops at first error.

+	- `head` is not executed either.

+	- returns 1

 ### Where to open?